Business Risks

 Our business assets are located in Japan and overseas.
 These assets are vulnerable to emergencies that disrupt social infrastructure across a large region.
 Such emergencies may include natural disasters, which have become larger and more frequent with climate change.
 They may also include an unprecedented outbreak of infectious disease.
 Such risk is hard to avoid.
 If such a disaster occurs, we may be forced to suspended operations, which would adversely impact our operational and financial performance.

 To control the risk, we engage in disaster management and business continuity planning so that our businesses will continue to function in a range of disaster scenarios and so that normal operations resume as soon as possible.
 Emergency protocols are regularly reviewed and amended as necessary to ensure their effectiveness.
 For natural disasters, we work to preempt the dangers by establishing safety protocols for each workplace.
-We also stockpile emergency supplies and subscribe to an appropriate insurance policy to ensure an effective response if and when a crisis arises.
+We also stockpile emergency supplies and subscribe to an appropriate insurance policy to ensure an effective response if and when a natural disaster occurs.
 For disease outbreaks, we work to minimize the effects on business activities while prioritizing the safety of customers and employees.

 In compliance with government directives and public demand, we have set guidelines for safeguarding employees in emergencies and are prepared to use different locations and communication methods as circumstances warrant.
 We will always try to strike a balance between safeguarding our customers, employees, and partners and keeping our businesses running so that they can serve as social infrastructure.